SAlimAbbas/SAlimAbbas/README.md

 <h1 align="center">Hey there 🙋‍♂️, I'm Alim Abbas</h1>
 <h3 align="center">Full Stack Developer with expertise in MERN & MEAN
 stack.
-I have a strong proficiency inReact.js, Next.js, Node.js, and MongoDB & Angular.
+I have a strong proficiency inReact.js, Next.js, Node.js, MongoDB & Angular.
 With a deep understanding of full-stack web development, I have successfully managed and delivered several projects from conceptualization to deployment.
 My skills in project handling and collaboration have enabled me to work effectively in agile environments and